okeefm/s3g/doc/s3g_protocol.markdown

 </table>

 ## Host Bus Payload Structure
-The payload of a host packet contains one command.
+The payload of a packet sent over the master bus contains one command.
 Each command consists of a command code, and 0 or more arguments:

 <table>
 <tr>